 Powder Hound Guide - Part 2

-Peak access is governed by Niseko Local rules, get familiar with these before you go - https://www.niseko.ne.jp/en/niseko/niseko-rules/ .
-Gate 3 gives you access to the Peak Hike and this being open is weather dependent.
-If the weather is bad and the gate happens to be open, if you are not familiar with the area you will probably best to leave it for another day as it is easy to get lost if you can't see where you are going.
+Gate 3 being open is dependent on weather and snow conditions.
+If the weather is bad and the gate happens to be open, if you are not familiar with the area you will probably best to leave it for another day as it can be easy to get lost if you can't see where you are going.

 It is also important to check the weather and avalanche reports before you go -